© Crown copyright 2018

 The Environment Agency is working with Hertfordshire County Council to develop proposals for a flood alleviation scheme for Little Hadham in conjunction with a bypass on the A120.

 Planning permission was received for the scheme in January 2017.
-You can use reference no: PL/0744/15 to view the full application on Hertfordshire County Council’s website.
+Use reference no: PL/0744/15 to view the full application on Hertfordshire County Council’s website.

 The villages of Little Hadham and Hadham Ford have suffered from flooding from the River Ash and its tributaries on several occasions, including a number of events between 2001 and 2014.
 Environment Agency modelling indicates that 72 properties in Little Hadham and Hadham Ford are at risk from a 1% (1:100) chance of flooding in any year with 48 being at high risk and 24 at medium risk.

-Hertfordshire County Council’s proposal for an A120 bypass allows us to revisit the opportunity to provide flood alleviation measures for Little Hadham and Hadham Ford.
+Hertfordshire County Council’s proposal for an A120 bypass allows the Environment Agency to revisit the opportunity to provide flood alleviation measures for Little Hadham and Hadham Ford.